 All graduates become eligible to apply for initial New York State certification in their respective program area upon completion of the master's degree.

 Students with three years of satisfactory full-time teaching, providing all New York State examinations and program requirements are met, may apply for professional certification.

 Note to applicants: Be sure to check out the application and admission requirements for these programs.

 - Field Experience Forms & Manuals

 Get to Know Us

-D'Youville is ranked as one of the best colleges in the nation for veterans by Military Times EDGE magazine (2011).
-Read more
+D'Youville is ranked as the number 1 college in the nation for veterans by Military Times EDGE magazine (2014).